Willowbrook Of Savoy 3

 • pro Jennifer Gussman, the Community Relations Manager, shows dedication, professionalism, and genuine care for the residents.

-• pro Dorsey is the best; she is a very caring nursing director and ensures residents' needs are met.
+• pro Dorsey is a very caring nursing director who ensures residents' needs are met.

-• pro Jill does a great job with the activities; there is always something going on.
+• pro Jill does a great job with the activities, and there is always something going on.

-• pro The facility offers lots of amenities that you don't see in other places, including soft-serve ice cream.
+• pro There are lots of amenities that you don't see in other places.

 Cons

-• pro CNAs are very rude to residents and they are not looked after properly.
+• pro CNA staff were very rude to residents and residents were not looked after properly.

-• pro The executive director is criticized for functioning without Dorsey.
+• pro The executive director is described as ineffective without Dorsey.

-• pro Front-desk staff are described as eating and talking about residents, with attitudes, making it hard to get help.
+• pro Front desk staff were seen eating and talking about residents, making it hard to get help, and staff displayed attitudes.

 Review